 Criminal Acts

-Criminal acts can also result in a wrongful death claim.
-These include assault, battery, murder, manslaughter, domestic violence, and other forms of violence that result in someone’s death.
+Criminal acts can also result in wrongful death claims.
+These include assault, battery, murder, manslaughter, domestic violence, and other forms of violence that cause someone’s death.
 While the perpetrator may also face criminal charges for their actions, a wrongful death case can provide compensation to the deceased’s loved ones for their loss.

 Example: